stonepros/stone/doc/stonefs/troubleshooting.rst

 Dynamic Debugging
 =================

-You can enable dynamic debug against the CephFS module.
+You can enable dynamic debug against the StoneFS module.

 Please see: https://github.com/ceph/ceph/blob/master/src/script/kcon_all.sh